-An afternoon ensemble (10.00am– 11.30am) for young string players at Grade 1 to 2 level.
+An ensemble (10.00am– 11.30am) for young string players at Grade 1 to 2 level.
 The focus is on ensemble skills, the development of reading notation, practical musicianship and consolidation of good technique.

 A four year starter music course for children starting in School Year 1 (5 in the September of entry) to encourage children to explore the joy of making music.
 In the first year they will acquire the simple skills and fine muscle control necessary to develop technical proficiency on an instrument.
 Singing, rhythm and movement activities will teach an instinctive connection between what these young musicians do with their hands, their voices, their eyes, their ears and their intellect.
 This sense of connection is the crucial foundation for a rich life-long experience of music.
 In year two of the programme, students pick an instrument choice form violin, viola, cello, double bass, guitar or recorder and take part in a group lesson and ensemble as well as continuing with musicianship.
 This continues into year three of the programme.
 In the fourth and final year of the primary years programme students get a 20 minute individual lesson, a specialised ensemble and they continue with musicianship.
 The idea of this progressive programme is that students finish PYP and graduate into the CYM Full Programme (see above) without the need to audition.

 For more information and application forms for PYP please email email@example.com

 In addition to the main Saturday Centre the Centre for Young Musicians organises a range of Holiday Courses, which are open to all of London’s young musicians regardless of attending CYM during term time.